Hashim-K/TI3115TU/docs/Meetings/Week 4/meeting_notes.md

 *By T. Vercoelen*

 ## Sprint Planning
-This week we aim to connect the google agenda and implement a first version of the GUI.
+This week we aim to connect the google agenda, implement a first version of the GUI and start work on the planning algorithm.

 ### Back End